Plane Polarization in Comptonization process : a Monte Carlo study: Polarization measurement along a meridian plane after single scattering

 \subsection{Case I: Fixed $k$ direction (along z-axis) for a given scattering plane}

 We first consider a simplistic situation in which the unpolarized photons incident along the $z$-direction and we fix the scattering plane to $\phi_s$-plane, i.e., the ($k\times k'$) direction is ($\pi/2, \phi_s+\pi/2$).
 Since, the scattering plane is the same as the interested meridian $\phi_s$-plane, thus the scattering angle is $\theta = \theta_s$.
 And so $P$ will follow equation (\ref{deg-polz-un}) with $\theta = \theta_s$.
-The $\chi$ is always 90 degree (with the choice of ($k\times k'$)-next), it means that the electric vector for single scattered unpolarized (incident) photons is perpendicular to the scattering plane, or here parallel to the $(x,y)$-plane.
+The $\chi$ is always 90 degree (with the choice of ($k\times k'$)-next), it means that the $k'_e$ lies parallel to the $(x,y)$-plane.
 The result (for $\theta_i$=0) is shown in the 2nd column of table \ref{tab-I-II}.
 In addition, similarly, for a fully polarized incident photons the PD will be determined by equation (\ref{deg-polz-polA}).

 Instead of taking incident photons along the $z-$axis (or $\theta_i=0$), we also consider any direction of $k$ on incident meridian $\phi_i-$plane, i.e., the range of $\theta_i$ is $\theta_i \equiv [0,\pi]$.
-And now we assume, like above, that the scattering plane is the same as the interested meridian $\phi_s$-plane.
-In this case, we expect a constant $P$ $\sim$0.3, as shown by the red curve in the right panel of Figure \ref{fig:sigm-unpol}, over $\theta_s$ variation.
+And we assume again that the scattering plane is the same as the interested meridian $\phi_s$-plane.
+In this case, we expect a constant $P$ $\sim$0.33, as shown by the red curve in the right panel of Figure \ref{fig:sigm-unpol}.
 We find almost the same and show the results in the 3rd column of table \ref{tab-I-II}.
-The above results will be true for any meridian $\phi_s$-plane.